trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.1.6: Updated for 10.0.
+Will not summon slow Unsuccessful Prototype Fleetpod.
 - v 1.1.5: Better search.
 Will not summon slow Riding Turtle.
 - v 1.1.4: Updated for Patch 9.2.0.
 - v 1.1.3: Special mounts summoned more often, added option to turn off warnings in chat.